Economic Development With Environmental Benefit

-Local government agencies and other organizations may find it useful to contact the Regional Solutions Team if a project or proposal blends economic development with environmental issues.
-Some of the groups that benefit from Regional Solutions assistance include city, county, state and federal agencies, universities and colleges tribes, non-profit groups, consultants and more.
+Private companies, local government agencies and economic developement agencies, and other organizations may find it useful to contact the Regional Solutions Team if a project or proposal blends economic development with environmental issues.
+Some of the groups that benefit from Regional Solutions assistance include private companies, economic development organizations, city, county, state and federal agencies, universities and colleges, tribes, non-profit groups, consultants and others.

 Goals and participants

-Established by Governor Kitzhaber, the Regional Solutions Team strives to:
+Established by the Governor's Office, the Regional Solutions Team strives to: